vaakian/XPeer/README.md

 ```
 ## signal server

-> NOTE: to use XPeer, the [XSignal](https://github.com/vaakian/XSignal) is essential to work with, provides signal exchanging services bwtween peers.
+> NOTE: to use XPeer, the [XSignal](https://github.com/vaakian/XSignal) is essential to work with, provides signal exchanging services between peers.

 ## Data Model